School Logo

 Intent

-At Ethelbert Road Primary School, we intend to provide a curriculum which caters for the needs of all individuals and sets them up with the necessary skills and knowledge to become successful in their future endeavours.
-We believe in a mastery approach which includes sustained levels of challenge through vaired and high-quality activities with a focus on fluency, reasoning and problem-solving.
+At Ethelbert Road Primary School, we intend to provide a curriculum that recognises previous learning and builds upon it, equipping our children with the necessary skills and knowledge to succeed in their future endeavours.
+We believe in a mastery approach that includes sustained levels of challenge through varied and high-quality activities, focusing on fluency, reasoning, and problem-solving.

-Through mastery pupils are required to explore maths in depth, using mathematical vocabulary to reason and explain their workings.
-A wide range of mathematical resources are used with pupils being taught using a concrete, pictorial and abstract approach wherever suitable.
-Children are taught to explain their choice of methods and develop their mathematical reasoning skills. we encourage resilience, adaptability and acceptance that struggle is often a necessary step in learning.
-Our curriculum encourages the children to enjoy the learning process and be curious learners.
-It allows them to make better sense of the world around them relating the pattern between mathematics and everyday life.
+Children are taught to explain their choice of methods and to develop their mathematical reasoning skills.
+We encourage resilience, adaptability, and acceptance that struggle is often a necessary step in learning.
+Our curriculum promotes enjoyment in the learning process, fostering curiosity among learners.
+It enables them to make better sense of the world around them, relating the patterns between mathematics and everyday life.

 We aim to ensure that all children:

-• Become fluent in the basics of mathematics, including varied and frequent practice with increasingly complex problem solving over time, so that pupils are able to recall and apply their knowledge and use their skills rapidly and accurately.
+• Become fluent in the basics of mathematics, including varied and frequent practice with increasingly complex problem-solving over time, enabling pupils to recall and apply their knowledge and use their skills rapidly and accurately.

-• Can solve problems by applying mathematical skills learned to a variety of increasingly sophisticated problems, where several steps are needed to find a solution.
+• Solve problems by applying mathematical skills to a variety of increasingly sophisticated problems, where several steps are needed to find a solution.

-• To develop resilience that enables all children to reason and problem-solve with increased confidence.
+• Develop resilience that enables all children to reason and problem-solve with increased confidence.

 Implementation

-• To ensure full topic coverage of the National curriculum, the school uses Power Maths, supported by White Rose.
+To ensure full topic coverage of the National Curriculum, we use Power Maths, supported by White Rose.
 This is a whole-school primary maths curriculum that creates continuity and progression in the teaching of mathematics.
-Daily maths lessons include fluency, reasoning and problem-solving.
-Maths is also taught across the curriculum to ensure that skills taught in lessons are applied to other subjects such as Science, Geography and History.
+Daily maths lessons include fluency, reasoning, and problem-solving.
+Mathematics is also taught across the curriculum to ensure that skills learned in lessons are applied to other subjects, such as Science, Geography, and History.

-• Every class has access to Times Table Rock Stars and Numbots.
-Numbots is online platform which focuses on early number understanding and helps our Reception and Year One children to master the necessary fluency needed to have success with number.
-Times Table Rock Stars (TTRS) is primarily used by our Key Stage Two classes but will be used by Year Two children when it is appropriate for them.
-TTRS is an online platform which focuses on the rapid recall of multiplication facts to allow them to be as successful as possible in Key Stage Two.
-This is a big focus for lower Key Stage Two and especially Year Four.
+Every class has access to Times Table Rock Stars and Numbots.
+Numbots is an online platform focusing on early number understanding that helps our Reception and Year One children master the necessary fluency to succeed with numbers.
+Times Table Rock Stars (TTRS) is primarily used by our Key Stage Two classes but will also be used by Year Two children when it is appropriate for them.
+TTRS is an online platform that emphasises the rapid recall of multiplication facts to enable pupils to be as successful as possible in Key Stage Two.
+This is a significant focus for Lower Key Stage Two, especially Year Four.

-• Throughout the week, we have early morning maths activities to ensure general maths knowledge and fluency are maintained and developed.
-These activities take many forms, for example: Flash Back 4, times table practise, TTRS or Numbots.
+We have morning maths activities throughout the week to ensure that general maths knowledge and fluency are maintained and developed.
+These activities take various forms; for example: Flash Back 4, Number Sense Maths, arithmetic practice, times table practice, TTRS, or Numbots.

-• Every classroom has a Maths working wall which is kept up to date with the current learning to support the children.
-The wall will demonstrate concepts and display key vocabulary for the topic or lesson.
+Every classroom features a Maths working wall kept up to date with the current learning to support the children.
+The wall demonstrates concepts and displays key vocabulary for the topic or lesson.

-• Lessons are differentiated to ensure there is an appropriate challenge for all learners.
-Concrete manipulatives, pictorial representations and abstract representations are used to support and develop conceptual understanding. and to make links across topics.
+Teachers use adaptive teaching strategies to ensure appropriate challenges for all learners.
+Concrete manipulatives, pictorial representations, and abstract representations are employed to support and develop conceptual understanding.

-• Children's progress is continually monitored against expectations for the age, with teachers making formative assessment notes to then inform their teaching and interventions.
-We make every effort to have same-day interventions to try and keep the class together.
-Staff are able to support the children with consolidation or pre-teaching to ensure they are confident with skills required for the upcoming lessons.
+Children's progress is continually monitored against expectations for their age, with teachers making formative assessment notes to inform their teaching and interventions.
+We strive to implement same-day interventions to keep the class together.
+Staff support children by running consolidation or pre-teaching sessions to ensure confidence with the skills required for upcoming lessons.

-• Summative assessments are completed during school assessment weeks, which happen three times a year.
-In Year Six, previous SATs papers can be used to assess the progress of pupils.
-Pupil progress will be discussed during Pupil Progress Meetings and these discussions will then inform our upcoming planning, provision maps and communication with parents.
+Summative assessments are completed during school assessment weeks, which take place three times a year.
+In Year Six, previous SATs papers can be used to assess pupils' progress.
+Pupil progress is discussed during Pupil Progress Meetings, and these discussions inform our upcoming planning, provision maps, and communication with parents.

 Impact

-The impact on our children is clear: progress, sustained learning and transferrable skills.
-With the implementation of the mathematical journey being well established and taught thoroughly in both key stages, children become confident mathematicians and by the time they are in upper Key Stage 2, most key skills of mathematics are familiar to them and the teaching can focus on applying their knowledge to mathematical calculations and problems.
+The impact on our children is clear: progress, sustained learning, and transferrable skills.
+With the implementation of the mathematical journey being well established and taught thoroughly in both key stages, children become confident mathematicians.
+By the time they reach Upper Key Stage 2, most key skills in mathematics are familiar to them, allowing teachers to focus on applying their knowledge to mathematical calculations and problems.

-• Pupils know how and why Maths is used in the outside world and in the workplace.
-They know about different ways that maths can be used to support their future potential.
+Pupils understand how and why mathematics is used in the outside world and in the workplace.
+They are aware of different ways that mathematics can support their future potential.

-• Mathematical concepts or skills are mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas and can independently apply the concept to new problems in unfamiliar situations.
+Mathematical concepts or skills are mastered when a child can demonstrate them in multiple ways, using mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.

-• Children demonstrate quick recall of facts and procedures.
-This includes the recall of times tables.
+Children demonstrate quick recall of facts and procedures, including the recall of times tables.

-• Pupils used acquired vocabulary in maths lessons.
-They have the skills to use methods independently and show resilience when tackling problems.
+Pupils use acquired vocabulary in maths lessons.
+They possess the skills to use methods independently and show resilience when tackling problems.

-• The flexibility and fluidity to move between different contexts and representations in maths.
+They exhibit the flexibility and fluidity needed to transition between different contexts and representations in mathematics.

-• Children show a high level of pride in the presentation and understanding of their work.
+Children take great pride in the presentation and understanding of their work.

 Pupil Voice

-• Through discussions and feedback, children talk enthusiastically about their maths lessons and speak about how they love learning maths.
-They can articulate the context in which maths is being taught and relate this to real-life purposes.
+Through discussions and feedback, children speak enthusiastically about their maths lessons and express their love for learning mathematics.
+They can articulate the context in which mathematics is taught and relate it to real-life purposes.

-• Children show confidence and believe they can learn about a new maths area and apply the knowledge and skills they already have.
+Children display confidence and believe they can learn about new areas of mathematics while applying the knowledge and skills they already possess.

 Outcomes

-• At the end of each year, we expect the children to have reached the Age Related Expectations (EXS) for their year group.
+At the end of each year, we expect that most children will meet the Age-Related Expectations (ARE) for their year group.
 Some children will have progressed further and achieved Greater Depth (GDS).
-Children who have gaps in their knowledge receive appropriate support and intervention.
+Children with gaps in their knowledge will continue to receive appropriate support and interventions.

 Top